cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: puts [-nonewline] [channelId] string

  Writes the characters given by *string* to the channel given by *channelId*.
- This command is not a Modules-specific command, it is actually part of Tcl.
+ This command is part of the regular set of Tcl commands but it is enhanced with specific features in the modulefile evaluation context.
+See the :manpage:`puts(n)` Tcl man page for the basic description of this command.
- See the :manpage:`puts(n)` Tcl man page for a complete description of this command.
+ Specific features for modulefile evaluation context are described in the remainder of this section.

  Content written to the ``stderr`` channel is rendered as output message produced by modulefile.
 Content written to the ``stdout`` channel is rendered